analogueorm/analogue/readme.md

 }
 ```

 Analogue's Entity objects are the equivalent of Eloquent objects, with the main difference that they have no interaction with the database at all.
-DB Queries takes place inside of repository object.
+DB Queries takes place inside of a repository object.

+### Repositories

 You can either create your own repository classes by *extending the Analogue\ORM\Repository class*, or use a factory method to build a repository on the fly.
 Let's use the latter for now :

 ```php